 This region is the Country of the Bunurong, Wurundjeri and Wadawurrung people.
 They have lived in and been connected to the land, water, plants and animals of this area for many thousands of years.

-Bunurong and Wadawurrung Elders have kindly provided the following statements as a Welcome to Country and an introduction to this Regional Catchment Strategy.
-A similar statement is proposed to be included from Wurundjeri Elders.
+The Registered Aboriginal Parties have kindly provided the following statements as a Welcome to Country and an introduction to this Regional Catchment Strategy.

 Bunurong Land Council Aboriginal Corporation